ridulfo/Formation_Finder/README.md

 ### Population
 The population objects doesn't just contain an array of formations.
 It takes care of the sorting, breeding and trading.
 #### Sorting
-First, all the formations that did not turn a profit after trading on all the data are removed.
+First, all the formations that did not turn a profit after trading on all the training data are removed.
 Then, a simple insertion-sort is used for sorting.
-#### Breeding (The birds and the bees)
+#### Breeding
+When two formations love each other very much...
 There are two ways the population breeds.
-The second one is not completely finished (although it does work at the moment).
+(The second one is not completely finished (although it does work at the moment))
 ##### Breeding (1):
 This way of breeding takes assumes that the initial population size is a square number.
 After sorting.
 A subset of the population with the size the squareroot of the initial population is picked.
 Then, every formation is breeded with any other formation.
 This results in the new population being the size of the square of the subset, which corresponds with the initial population size.
 ##### Breeding 2:
 This way of breeding gives every formation a fixed probability of breeding, the probability is called fitness.
 For the creation of each new formation the following has to occur:
 1) A random formation is picked from the population.